Valencia Gay Travel

 One of the highest acceptance rates of homosexuality is in Spain; 88% of the population supports it as of 2013.
 Rates of hate speech nationwide have slightly increased in recent years.

-This has been taken seriously and in 2014, the government of Catalunya passed a law imposing fines over 10,000 Euros for any hate crimes against the LGBT community.
+Local governments around Spain have taken this seriously.
+The region of Catalunya to the north passed a law imposing fines of over 10,000 Euros for any hate crimes against the LGBT community.